-1 Vehicle and How did you handle the Sales-Lentz already had Everything depends on the operation vehicle and operation shuttles from another manufacturer because procurement procurement? project.
-2 were paid via - without it, the shuttles are AVENUE, 2 were bought not running.
+Vehicle and How did you handle the Sales-Lentz already had Everything depends on the operation vehicle and operation shuttles from another manufacturer because procurement procurement? project.
+2 were paid via without it, the shuttles are procurement procurement.
+AVENUE, 2 were bought not running.
 Software from NAVYA.
-Operation The general homologation of problems need to be solved the vehicle took about one by the manufacturer and can delay or stop the local service 10- year but only has to be done of the shuttle (this time PROCUREMENT once. cannot be invoiced to the C. AND LEGAL customer) REGULATIONS Legal Were there any Authorization from different Start ASAP to ask for The authorization of the REGULATIONS requirements, unexpected parties (ministry, city, road authorization, even before Ministry has to be done every permits requirements? authority) can take a lot of permits , What were the main 0 0 year, as long as the vehicles challenges to time and mostly are handled partners are not approved for consider? one after the other and not at "normal" road traffic. the same time Bring EVERY authority and partner at a round table and discuss the timeline and prioritize the authorization!
+Operation problems need to be solved The general homologation of • the vehicle took about one by the manufacturer and can year but only has to be done delay or stop the local service once. of the shuttle (this time PROCUREMENT cannot be invoiced to the AND LEGAL customer) REGULATIONS Legal Were there any Authorization from different The authorization of the requirements, unexpected parties (ministry, city, road authorization, even before Ministry has to be done every permits requirements?
+What were the main authority) can take a lot of contract signing with year, as long as the vehicles time and mostly are handled partners are not approved for challenges to consider? one after the other and not at "normal" road traffic. consider? the same time Bring EVERY authority and partner at a round table and discuss the timeline and prioritize the authorization!
 Stakeholder How did the Cities and Companies are NAVYA is more an investor as mapping and stakeholder more partners than a stakeholder because it engagement identification and stakeholders because they seems they are not CITIZEN AND engagement work? are actively participating in interested in working improving the service not together with but just for the STAKEHOLDER only for themselves but for owner of the shuttles.
 Every PARTICIPATION the operator is providing a lot of employees/inhabitants/gues data with the running ts/tourist shuttles but has to pay for every little service.
-1 1 • 1

-Citizen How did you reach out As long as a safety operator is Via the AVENUE-survey the ^ outreach/public to citizens?
-What needed on board, he can also project got way more acceptance feedback did you explain the shuttle, technic detailed answers as from Nro receive? etc. to the passengers which personal conversation is very helpful for the acceptance Communication Which channels and Sharing events , news and Proved 6 channels/strategy dissemination videos via Social media 0 strategies did you use?
-(LinkedIn, facebook, twitter, • J i youtube) Physical and Final infrastructure set See above (Route and Digital up and its operation. technical definition: Infrastructure set infrastructure, connectivity, up and operation supervision) Vehicle operation How did the pilot Depends on the situation 1 PILOT IMPLEMEN- TATION AND OPERATION and safety operation go? (usage, speed, safety, etc.) Key take aways.
-Esch: main pedestrian road, us successfully testing out the "pe Contern: industrial zone, long i used the service, less than in E they are only going to the offic Implementation of an OnDema more to do Pfaffenthal: 25.000 passengers elevators in a valley eed more by elderly or persons we edestrian mode" of the NAVYA to route from the train station to a sch or Pfaffenthal but the situat ce in the morning and to the train andService is planned for mid of s in 15 month before COVID.
-Ver roblems see "Vehicle and operato gagement" to reduce harsh breakings in office complex but people ion is very different because in in the afternoon.
-September to see, if there is ry touristic route between to Maintenance / How did you handle Sales-Lentz has a · · Repairs are sometimes not Repairs the vehicle's maintenance contract with prioritized, so the Storage / maintenance/repair NAVYA to do all Level 1-3 partnership seems very one- Charging needs? repairs (including storage of sided Where was it stored and charged? parts) in the main depot in
+Citizen How did you reach out As long as a safety operator is Via the AVENUE-survey the outreach/public to citizens?
+What needed on board, he can also acceptance feedback did you explain the shuttle, technic ucceptunce receive? • receiver etc. to the passengers which personal conversation is very helpful for the acceptance Communication Which channels and Sharing events , news and channels/strategy dissemination videos via Social media strategies did you use?
+(LinkedIn, facebook, twitter, youtube) Physical and Final infrastructure set See above (Route and Digital up and its operation. technical definition: Infrastructure set infrastructure, connectivity, up and operation supervision) Vehicle operation How did the pilot Depends on the situation PILOT and safety operation go? (usage, speed, safety, etc.) Key take aways.
+Esch: main pedestrian road, used more by elderly or persons with reduced mobility, 5km/h, successfully testing out the "pedestrian mode" of the NAVYA to reduce harsh breakings Contern: industrial zone, long route from the train station to an office complex but people used the service, less than in Esch or Pfaffenthal but the situation is very different because IMPLEMEN- e in the morning and to the trai TATION AND more to do andService is planned for mid of September to see, if there is OPERATION s in 15 month before COVID Ve av touristic route between to Pfaffenthal: 25.000 passengers in 15 month before COVID.
+Very touristic route between to elevators in a valley No accidents at any site, for problems see "Vehicle and operation procurement" and "Stakeholder mapping and engagement" Maintenance / How did you handle Sales-Lentz has a Repairs are sometimes not Repairs the vehicle's maintenance contract with prioritized, so the Storage / maintenance/repair NAVYA to do all Level 1-3 partnership seems very one- Charging needs? repairs (including storage of sided Where was it stored and charged? parts) in the main depot in